-Eight top schools and colleges sent as many pupils to Oxford or Cambridge over three years as three-quarters (2,900) of all schools and colleges, according to new analysis of UCAS data published by the Sutton Trust today.
+Eight top schools and colleges sent as many pupils to Oxford or Cambridge over three years as three-quarters (2,900) of all schools and colleges across the UK, according to new analysis of UCAS data published by the Sutton Trust today.

 Over a third (34%) of applications to Oxbridge come from pupils at independent schools, but a larger proportion (42%) of places go to those students.
 However, while 32% of applications to Oxbridge are from comprehensively educated students, only 25% of those who gain a place are from these schools.
 7% of the general population attended a private school, while 18% of those taking A-levels do.